 Back to the near term.
 Lyft’s margins have improved dramatically since 2016, as the following chart shows.
 Total costs now are 136% of revenues, down from 367% in 2016.
 But how many years will it take to become profitable?

-Lyft’s biggest expense item is Cost of Revenue, which were $1.2 billion or 55% of revenues in 2018 (down from 100% in 2016).
+Lyft’s biggest expense item, similarly to Uber, is Cost of Revenue, which were $1.2 billion or 55% of revenues in 2018 (down from 100% in 2016).
 This primarily consists insurance premiums, regulatory costs, payment processing fees (partly Stripe) and hosting fees (it pays AWS $100 million per year!).

 The next biggest expense item is Sales & Marketing, which has fallen dramatically from 133% of revenues to 36% in 2018, despite the aforementioned market share gains.
 In absolute terms it still increased to $0.8 billion.

 In 2018 Lyft seems to have acquired roughly 13 million new riders (grew from 19 to 31 million riders, assuming almost no churn) and acquired roughly 0.6 million new drivers.
 Therefore it costs about $70 to acquire one new rider.
 Net revenue per rider is roughly $70 too, but the contribution per rider is roughly half of that, so it takes about two years to recoup these Sales & Marketing costs (in the absence of more precise data).
 While two years would be way too long for most other businesses, Lyft’s customers are extremely sticky.

 The below chart shows the rides by cohort, demonstrating that activity by cohort actually increases, rather than decreases.
 We can therefore assume that Sales & marketing costs as % of sales could reduce dramatically in the long-term, to less than 10%.